One things for certain, I sure as hell won’t be winning any ‘Mother of the Year’ awards following this past fortnights cock-ups.

 As a result of yet another ‘Mother Mishap’ I too am now sporting an injury as I have a rather large egg on my head and a glorious gouge from the side of my nose.
 Not only are the kids covered in cuts and bruises but now I too am looking a little worse for wear.

 The very same day whilst on what should have been a safe trip to the supermarket E took a rugby ball to her face whilst crossing the Supermarket car park.
-Bloody kids, by which I’m not referring to my own although I may at times refer to them as such.
+Blinking kids, by which I’m not referring to my own although I may at times refer to them as such.
 God knows why the local teens choose to spend their evenings huddled in a hareem outside Tesco, either that or kicking random rubbish around the carpark damaging cars or worse, my daughters face.

 I swear to god whoever it was that lobbed that ball in my daughters direction should breath a sigh of relief that I wasn’t there to witness it.
 My husband has a much longer fuse than I do, they ought to be glad it wasn’t me they had to answer to as that rugby ball would have been firmly rammed right up… yeh